rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 **Current Status**: Breezy Desktop works on X11 under GNOME.
 XFCE4 support requires virtual XR outputs in Xorg (implementation in progress).

-### 7.1 XFCE4 Support Roadmap (Immediate Priority)
+### 7.1 Standalone Renderer for Xorg-Based Desktops

-Since GNOME support is already working, our immediate focus is on XFCE4 support.
-Unlike GNOME which uses Mutter (a compositor with 3D rendering capabilities), XFCE4 does not have built-in 3D rendering capabilities, so Breezy Desktop needs to provide its own 3D renderer.
+Since GNOME support is already working, our immediate focus is on supporting other desktop environments/WMs that use Xorg (XFCE4, i3, Openbox, etc.).
+Unlike GNOME which uses Mutter (a compositor with 3D rendering capabilities), these desktops do not have built-in 3D rendering capabilities, so Breezy Desktop needs to provide its own standalone 3D renderer.

-#### XFCE4 Architecture Differences
+#### Architecture Differences from GNOME

-XFCE4 differs from GNOME in several key ways:
+Xorg-based desktops (XFCE4, i3, Openbox, etc.) differ from GNOME in several key ways:

-1. **No Built-in 3D Compositor**: XFCE4 uses XFWM4 compositor which handles 2D window composition but does not have 3D rendering capabilities
+1. **No Built-in 3D Compositor**: These desktops use compositors that handle 2D window composition but do not have 3D rendering capabilities
-2. **Different Display Management**: XFCE4 uses RandR directly (via `xfsettingsd`) rather than Mutter's DisplayConfig D-Bus interface
+2. **Different Display Management**: They use RandR directly rather than Mutter's DisplayConfig D-Bus interface
-3. **3D Renderer Requirement**: Breezy Desktop must provide its own 3D renderer for XFCE4 that:
+3. **Standalone 3D Renderer Requirement**: Breezy Desktop must provide its own standalone 3D renderer that:
-   - Captures the desktop content (from the physical XR display)
+   - Captures the desktop content from virtual XR outputs (via DRM/KMS)
    - Applies 3D transformations (IMU-based head tracking, FOV calculations, display distance)
    - Renders the transformed content to the physical XR display
+   - Runs as a separate process, independent of the compositor

-#### XFCE4 Implementation Architecture
+#### Standalone Renderer Architecture

 **High-Performance C-Based Renderer**:

-For maximum FPS and best user experience, the XFCE4 renderer is implemented in **C with OpenGL**, not Python.
+For maximum FPS and best user experience, the standalone renderer is implemented in **C with OpenGL**, not Python.
 This avoids:
 - Python GIL (Global Interpreter Lock) overhead
 - Python runtime overhead
 - Memory allocation inefficiencies

+**Why compositor-specific code cannot be reused**:
+- **GNOME's `virtualdisplayeffect.js`**: JavaScript code for Mutter's Cogl API - not usable in a standalone C binary
+- **KWin's QML/CurvableDisplayMesh.qml**: QML code for Qt Quick 3D - not usable in a standalone C binary
+- **Solution**: The renderer uses `modules/sombrero/Sombrero.frag` directly (same shader used by ReShade/Vulkan), avoiding code duplication

 **Architecture**:
 1. **Capture Thread**: Reads from virtual XR connector via DRM/KMS directly (no X11 screen capture like `XShmGetImage` or `XGetImage`)